UKHomeOffice/passports-form-component/README.md

 # passports-form-components
 Base component for use with passports forms.

+## Intro

 This is the base component class that can be used to create custom components.

-See example components for usage - https://github.com/UKHomeOffice/passports-example-components.
+'Components' are reusable form elements, such as fields or form controllers.

+## How to use

-Components should extend from the base and implement at least one of two methods:
+Components that inherit from the base should implement at least one of two methods:

 - 'controller': provide a form controller for use at step level.
 - 'defaults': provide default field settings (if providing more than one field you can instead call the fields method directly from custom methods, for example see https://github.com/UKHomeOffice/passports-example-components/blob/master/components/dates/index.js)